An Interview with the Only Female Photojournalist in Gaza

 What were the main obstacles that you faced as a female photojournalist in Gaza?

 After working for a year and a half, I started attracting the wrong attention.
-People would say to my boss: “How could you hire a girl, she’s wearing jeans and look how she holds her camera”.
-People criticised everything I did – even how I moved.
+People would say to my boss: “How could you hire a girl, she’s wearing jeans and look how she holds her camera.”
+People criticized everything I did—even how I moved.

 How was that?